 2. Write a to-do list at the start of the day or the evening before

-It also includes sections for writing down the meals you’ve had, exercises, self-care, and a quote of the day which I do like filling out for a little motivation boost.
+It also includes sections for writing down the meals you’ve had (meal prep is key, y’all!), exercises, self-care, and a quote of the day which I do like filling out for a little motivation boost.
 The journal isn’t dated, either, so if I don’t use it over the weekend I’m not losing pages.

 Personally, I struggle sometimes to break out of the “9 to 5” mentality – like, if I’m not up and working by at least 9 am, or close my laptop before 5, I feel kind of guilty and like I’m slacking (even if I did start working at 7.30 am or plan to do more projects in the evening).